History of the foreign relations of the United Kingdom: Breakup of British Empire

 The British built up a very large worldwide British Empire, which peaked in size in 1922.
 The cumulative costs of fighting two world wars, however, placed a heavy burden upon the UK economy, and after 1945 the British Empire gradually began to disintegrate, with many territories demanding independence.
 The India region split into India, Pakistan, Ceylon and Burma.
 By the late 1950s, almost all the colonies were independent.
 Most colonial territories joined the Commonwealth of Nations, an organisation of fully independent nations now with equal status to the UK.

 Britain reduced its involvements in the Middle East, with the humiliating Suez Crisis of 1956 marking the end of its status as a superpower.
 However Britain did forge close military ties with the United States, France, and traditional foes such as Germany, in the NATO military alliance.
 After years of debate (and rebuffs), Britain joined the Common Market in 1973; it is now the European Union.
-However it did not merge financially, and kept the pound separate from the Euro, which kept it partly isolated from the EU financial crisis of 2011.
+However it did not merge financially, and kept the pound separate from the Euro, which kept it partly isolated from the EU Euro area crisis.
 After years of debate, Britain voted on 23 June 2016 for "Brexit", to leave the EU.